BatLabLancaster/resources/batlab_network.md

 Switches and Basytec: looking from the door, the one on the right (R), the one on the left (L).

-Service account to connect remotely to egb092000001: chem_batlab_svc (password writen on a post-it the portal computer)
+The previous service account to connect remotely to egb092000001: chem_batlab_svc (password writen on a post-it the portal computer) is no longer in use.
+Please use your own lancaster account credentials and password.

-BatLab PostgreSQL: b@tl@b
+Portal Computer/BatLab PostgreSQL: b@tl@b

 **TeamViewer**